-Export As

-This menu item replaces Save As when the current window is a saved time view.
-You can choose from: Data file (\.smr) to export as a new Spike2 file, Text file or Spreadsheet text (\.txt), Metafile (\.wmf or \.emf) for a scaleable image and Bitmap file (\.bmp).
-Choose a format and either select an existing file to overwrite or type a new file name, then click Save.
-What happens next depends of the export format:
+Export As This menu item replaces Save As when the current window is a saved time view.
+You can choose from: Data file (.smr) to export as a new Spike2 file, Text file or Spreadsheet text (.txt), Metafile (.wmf or .emf) for a scaleable image and Bitmap file (.bmp).
+More types are listed if you have installed external exporters.